cagallo/cagallo/README.md

 # ✨✨ Chez Gallo ✨✨

 Welcome to my GitHub!
-I am a UCLA alumna, graduate of the FE Web Development Program at the Turing School of Software and Design and am current a Full Stack Software Engineer at Coupa Software.
+I am a UCLA alumna, graduate of the FE Web Development Program at the Turing School of Software and Design and currently a Full Stack Software Engineer at Coupa Software.
 Feel free to check out some of my most recent code by clicking [here](https://github.com/cagallo?tab=repositories).
 Thanks for visiting!

 <img width="1147" alt="Screen Shot 2022-03-25 at 5 57 40 PM" src="https://user-images.githubusercontent.com/78453792/160215873-a43aae9f-4898-469d-a087-cba881ba630a.png">